Deals of the day-Mergers and acquisitions

 ** U.S. private equity funds Tennenbaum Capital Partners LLC (TCP) and Goldman Sachs BDC (GSBD) have bought solar energy company Conergy Asia & ME Pte Ltd and its subsidiaries, Conergy said on Wednesday.

 ** Unilever, has invested in the German start-up Helping, a website for booking home cleaners, its latest effort to test new businesses as technology changes ways of selling packaged goods.
 The Anglo-Dutch company, whose brands include Domestos cleaners, Persil detergent and Dove soap, announced the investment on Wednesday, without disclosing its size.

-(Compiled by Diptendu Lahiri in Bengaluru)
+** Miner Rio Tinto is making good progress in the deal to sell its stake in the Simandou project in Guinea, Chief Financial Officer Christopher Lynch said.

+** The chief executive of Italian infrastructure group Atlantia does not rule out sweetening the terms of an offer for Spanish rival Abertis, which could become the target of a counterbid.